Built on their brand new Ampere architecture, NVIDIA’s popular RTX 3000 series is finally here and appears to have already exceeded expectations.

 About The Card

-Like any third-party RTX 3080 graphics card, MSI’s Gaming X Trio is a 3-slot card, so be prepared.
+Like any third-party RTX 3080 graphics card, MSI’s Gaming X Trio is a massive 3-slot card, so be ready.

-MSI made an interesting choice with the backplate as they opted for graphene instead of the usual aluminum.
+MSI made an intriguing choice with the backplate as they opted for graphene instead of the typical aluminum.

 Although MSI boasts that this solution is “4 times stronger and 20 times more efficient in heat dissipation” than a plastic backplate, this is a marketing trick, as it doesn’t mention aluminum backplates, which are the industry standard.